piazza-energy/curated-resource-list/companies.md

 - [Greenkeper](http://www.greenkeeperuk.co.uk/who-might-use-the-greenkeeper-tool/) is a consultancy that develops a data-driven tool to analyse performance and inform investment approaches to urban green infrastructure.
 - [Plan A](https://plana.earth/about) has developed a Carbon Reduction Software which helps businesses calculate, monitor and reduce their carbon footprint on a monthly basis.
 - [Natural Capital Partners](https://www.naturalcapitalpartners.com/company) works with clients to deliver solutions that ensure immediate, positive impact on the world’s natural capital.
 They developed the [CarbonNeutral Protocol](https://www.carbonneutral.com/who-we-are) to provide a clear set of guidelines for businesses to achieve carbon neutrality.
+- [Cleantech Group](https://www.cleantech.com/) provide research, consulting and events to catalyze opportunities for sustainable growth powered by innovation.

 ## Certification